The America Donald Trump Is Inheriting, By The Numbers

 Politics

 One big way that politics has changed under President Obama: His party has lost major ground.
-A majority in both houses of Congress helped him pass major legislation early in his first term, like the Affordable Care Act and the Dodd-Frank financial-regulation reform bill.
+A majority in both houses of Congress helped him pass major legislation early in his first term, like the Affordable Care Act and the Dodd-Frank financial regulation reform law.
 But after that, Republicans gained ground, taking away Democrats' hold on power.
 Democrats are now at their lowest point of power than at any time in nearly a century.

 Crime/Justice